Getting your Trinity Audio player ready...

 I flashed a peek at Myles.
 He had his hood up, masking his face, and his cell clutched as if he were using it.
 He wasn’t.
 He was asleep, deep into another one of his power naps before our all-nighter full of The Lords of Omni.

 I walked on.
 I needed a little me time before Weird Nikki arrived.
-It was the perfect opportunity to find a quiet corner and hash out ideas for tomorrow’s big sociology presentation.
+I had to cleanse my mind of The Nameless One.
+Even more importantly, I needed to find a quiet corner and hash out ideas for tomorrow’s big sociology presentation.
 As I walked, I took out a small notepad tucked in my jeans pocket and read the pitiful list I had scribbled.

 It’s time for a little side quest.